Robert-Dickinson-NS-Apps/NetworkSchoolLifestyle/replit.md

-# REST Express Application with React Frontend
+# Network School Forest City Website

 ## Overview

-This is a full-stack web application built with React frontend and Express.js backend.
-The application appears to be a college campus visit scheduling system with contact forms and newsletter subscription functionality.
-It uses a modern tech stack with TypeScript, Tailwind CSS, shadcn/ui components, and Drizzle ORM for database management.
+This is a full-stack web application showcasing Network School lifestyle and amenities for people aged 70+.
+The website features a clean, box-based layout highlighting specific advantages of living at the Network School in Forest City, Malaysia.
+It includes contact forms for inquiries and uses a modern tech stack with TypeScript, Tailwind CSS, shadcn/ui components, and Drizzle ORM for database management.

 ## User Preferences

 Preferred communication style: Simple, everyday language.
+Design preference: Simple box layout with background images for each feature/advantage.

 ## System Architecture